-Taking the opportunity, I would also like to express my sincere appreciation to all our other stakeholders, including our valued customers, business associates and suppliers, bankers and regulators for their unwavering support to Heng Huat.
-I would also like to express my appreciation to our Sponsor, Corporate Finance Adviser, Company Secretary, Internal and External Auditors for all the advices and guidance extended to the Board.
+On behalf of the Board and Heng Huat, I wish to extend our deepest appreciation to our treasured management team and employees for their dedication in driving the Group forward.
+We would also like to express our gratitude to our valued customers, business associates and partners, bankers and regulators for their continued support to Heng Huat.

+We would also like to express our appreciation to our Sponsor, Corporate Finance Adviser, Company Secretary, and Internal and External Auditors for all the advice and guidance extended to the Board.

 Not to be forgotten, my deepest gratitude to all our shareholders for your confidence in Heng Huat.
-Your trust is our primary driving force to achieve future excellence!
+Your trust is our primary driving force in achieving future excellence!